We’ve always done loads of road trips. We just love hitting the road. We didn’t stop when the kids were born and, honestly, have no plans for it.

 But eventually, it went away.
 He grew out of it and before he was 1 year old, we were able to travel again.

-– spare clothes: an extra from the clothing you’re taking, easily accessible – and for everyone.
-You never know who will be with the baby when their poop explodes and messes everything (and everyone) around.
+- spare clothes: an extra from the clothing you’re taking, easily accessible – and for everyone.
+You never know who will be when someone feels sick and needs a change.

-– tissue paper: we have a big box of it in the car, they are super useful.
+- tissue paper: we have a big box of it in the car, they are super useful for every purpose.

 - plastic bags: for a car sick child, to use as a trash bag, to put dirty shoes in.
 Always good to have a few.

-– something to entertain: it can be a mp3 player with songs they like, a DVD, and audiobook, tablets, toys or it can even be games like I spy.
+- something to entertain: it can be an mp3 player with songs they like, a DVD, an audiobook, tablets, toys or it can even be games like I spy or 20 questions.
 It’s good to have more than one option, especially if it’s going to be a long trip.

-– snacks: we often stop by the supermarket and let them choose a few things (that aren’t chocolate or ice-cream), and we also take a few pieces of non-messy fruits, like berries, grapes, mandarins.
+- snacks: we often stop by the supermarket and let them choose a few things (that aren’t chocolate or ice-cream due to the possible mess), and we also take a few pieces of non-messy fruits, like berries, grapes, mandarins.